denexapp/usb-video/README.md

 Getting Started
 ---------------

-To get started with USB Video, follow these steps:
+To get started with USB Video Capture, follow these steps:

 1. Clone the repository:
 ```bash